sniklaus/pytorch-liteflownet/README.md

 Yet another optical flow implementation from me: https://github.com/sniklaus/pytorch-unflow

 ## setup
-To download the pre-trained models, run `bash download.bash`.
-These originate from the original authors, I just converted them to PyTorch.

 The correlation layer is implemented in CUDA using CuPy, which is why CuPy is a required dependency.
 It can be installed using `pip install cupy` or alternatively using one of the provided binary packages as outlined in the CuPy repository.

 ## usage